Home Blog What is the ERP Implementation Process?

 What is an ERP solution?

-An ERP solution is a central data repository that connects every department in an organization and allows all the company’s information to be accessed—anytime, anywhere.
+An Enterprise Resource Planning (ERP) solution is a central data repository that connects every department in an organization and allows all the company’s information to be accessed—anytime, anywhere.
 Modern ERP solutions are also powerful, intelligent platforms that can automate manual tasks, consolidate all inventory, product, manufacturing, distribution, and project-related information, and set businesses up for success in the digital economy.
 But, before you can enjoy this “single source of truth,” your business must complete the ERP implementation process.

 What is ERP Implementation?

-An ERP implementation is the process of installing your chosen ERP software, moving your business data over to the new system, configuring your user information and customized processes, and training your employees to use the software.
-That may sound like a lot, but these components of an ERP implementation don’t happen all at once.
+An ERP implementation is the process of installing your chosen Enterprise Resource Planning (ERP) software, moving your business data over to the new system, configuring your user information and customized processes, and training your employees to use the software.
+That may sound like a lot, but these components of an ERP system implementation don’t happen all at once.
 They’re accomplished in a logically progressing way, across the ERP implementation life cycle.

 What is the ERP Implementation process?